asmin1243/kuzha.github.io/_pages/about.md

   - /about.html
   - /home/
 ---
-I am a postdoc in the Building Technology and Urban Systems Division at [Lawrence Berkeley National Lab](www.lbl.gov).
+I am a postdoc in the Building Technology and Urban Systems Division at [Lawrence Berkeley National Lab](http://www.lbl.gov).

 My research focuses on new-generation computing tools for design and operation of building systems, including Model Predictive Control (MPC) methods.
 My work also includes implementation of the MPC methods and computing tools on real-world projects.

 I am a marathon runner.
-I enjoy hiking in the nature and reading Haruki Murakami.
+I enjoy hiking in the nature and reading Haruki Murakami in my spare time.